Who's Afraid of Virginia Woolf? (film): Accolades

 The film is one of only two films (the other is Cimarron) to be nominated in every eligible category at the Academy Awards.
-Each of the four actors was nominated for an Oscar but only Elizabeth Taylor and Sandy Dennis won, respectively for Best Actress and Supporting Actress.
+Each of the four actors was nominated for an Oscar, and Elizabeth Taylor and Sandy Dennis won, for Best Actress and Supporting Actress, respectively.
 The film also won the Black and White Cinematography award for Haskell Wexler's stark, black-and-white camera work (it was the last film to win before the two cinematography categories were combined into one), Best Costume Design and for Best Art Direction (Richard Sylbert, George James Hopkins).
 It was the first film to have its entire credited cast be nominated for acting Oscars, a feat only accomplished two other times, with Sleuth in 1972 and Give 'em Hell, Harry! in 1975.

-In AFI's 100 Years...
-100 Movies (10th Anniversary Edition), Who's Afraid of Virginia Woolf? ranked No. 67.
+In AFI's 100 Years...100 Movies (10th Anniversary Edition), Who's Afraid of Virginia Woolf? ranked No. 67.

 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

+The February 2020 issue of New York Magazine lists Who's Afraid of Virginia Woolf? as among "The Best Movies That Lost Best Picture at the Oscars."

 Paul Mavis of DVD Talk, reviewing Warner Bros.'s 2006 Elizabeth Taylor and Richard Burton: The Film Collection disc release of Who's Afraid of Virginia Woolf?, wrote, "Who's Afraid of Virginia Woolf? exists now as one of the seminal dramas of the modern screen.
 And its existence counterbalances every gauche public display the Burtons perpetrated, every ream of wasted newsprint devoted to their sometimes silly, outsized lives, and every mediocre film they made before and after its production.
 It is the peak of their collective and individual careers.
 And they would never recover from it."